POEM CONTEST FOR YOUTH: Jessamy Stursberg Poetry Contest for Canadian Youth

 Third Place: $300

-All winning and honourable mention poems will be announced during National Youth Arts Week at www.poets.ca and the winners will be featured on the LCP Blog (poets.ca/blog) throughout the month of May.
-All winners will receive Jessamy Stursberg Poetry Contest for Youth certificates and student membership in the LCP for one year.
+All winning and honourable mention poems will be announced during National Youth Arts Week on POETS.ca and the winners will be featured on the LCP Blog (poets.ca/blog) throughout the month of May.
+All winners will receive Jessamy Stursberg Poetry Contest for Youth Certificates and Student Membership in the League for one year.

-- All submissions should be sent by e-mail to email@example.com with the subject Jessamy Stursberg Poetry Contest for Canadian Youth.
+- All submissions should be sent by e-mail to firstname.lastname@example.org with the subject Jessamy Stursberg Contest

-- Poems must be previously unpublished and must be your own work.
+- Poems must be previously unpublished and must be student’s own work

 - Length of each poem submitted must not exceed 50 lines.
 Limit 2 poems per poet.

-- Each submission should include in the body of the message the poet’s name, address, and phone number, age, grade, name of school, and the titles of the poems entered.
+- Each submission should include in the body of the message the poet’s name, address, phone number, age, grade, name of school, and titles of the poems submitted

-- Winners will be announced during National Youth Arts Week and posted on the LCP’s website www.poets.ca.
+- Winners will be notified by mail mid-April.
+Winners will be announced during National Youth Arts Week.
+Announcement will be posted on the League’s website and sent to various media outlets.

-Copyright remains with the poet.
-Winners will be asked for the first rights to publish their work.
-Should an entry be published elsewhere during the course of the contest, we ask that the entrant notify the LCP immediately.
+Copyright will remain with the poet.
+Winners will be asked for first rights to publish their work.
+Should an entry be published elsewhere during the course of the contest, we ask that the entrant notify the League immediately.
 Revisions on any poem will not be accepted after it has been entered.
 All decisions of the jury are final.
 Contest is open to Canadian citizens and landed immigrants.
-Members of the LCP’s National Council, staff or the contest judges or their families are not eligible to enter these competitions.
+Members of the League’s National Council, staff or contest judges or their families are not eligible to enter the contest.